thec0dewriter/esmf-sdk-py-aspect-model-loader/README.md

 ## Introduction

-The ESMF SDK Python Aspect Model loader contains artifacts and resources for all parties that intent to use, extend or integrate with the SAMM Aspect Meta Model, e.g., Solution Developers, Domain Experts or OEMs.
+The ESMF SDK Python Aspect Model loader contains artifacts and resources for all parties that intent to use, extend or integrate with the Semantic Aspect Meta Model, e.g., Solution Developers, Domain Experts or OEMs.

-At its core are components which help to work with the SAMM Aspect Meta Model (SAMM).
+At its core are components which help to work with the Semantic Aspect Meta Model (SAMM).

 This repository contains a detailed developer documentation written in AsciiDoc.
 The source files (AsciiDoc) are located [here](documentation/python-sdk-guide)